Edited by: Jessica Merritt

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

 Whether heading on a vacation or babymoon, traveling for work, or visiting family for the holidays, flying while pregnant is extremely common and generally safe when following standard air travel precautions.

 As always, wearing a seatbelt and staying hydrated is very important, but so is checking with your doctor, as well as your airline, to confirm any additional requirements.

 Depending on your destination and airline, policies may vary, so we created a guide to help make the process just a little bit easier for expectant moms.

-Let’s take a look at what you can expect on your next flight if you are expecting.
+Let’s look at what you can expect on your next flight if you are expecting.

-Many airlines allow pregnant women to fly as long as you haven’t passed 36 weeks of gestation.
+Many airlines allow pregnant women to fly if they haven’t passed 36 weeks of gestation.

 However, that number may vary based on medical conditions as well as the destination of the flight, as international flights can have different rules.

 |American Airlines||Yes||Within 4 weeks of the due date|

 |British Airways||Yes||After 36 weeks|